albertony/wslkit/README.md

 of Debian, just run the script without arguments: `/mnt/c/Wsl/debian-upgrade`.
 See also example [below](#debian).

-The Alpine, Arch and Fedora images are not WSL images, but official plain root filsystem image distributions.
+The Alpine, Arch, Fedora, Void, Clear and Rocky images are not WSL images, but official plain root filsystem image distributions.
 These will always be installed from the latest released version, but will generally have less initial configuration than the WSL images.
-If using the Arch Linux image there are quite a few steps that needs to be performed before being able to start using `pacman` to install additional software.
+This is mostly true for the Arch Linux image, where there are quite a few steps that needs to be performed before being able to start using `pacman` to install additional software.
 The supplied script `arch-setup` will perform the required steps for you (read the comments for description of what it does), just run the script without arguments:
 `/mnt/c/Wsl/arch-setup`.
 See also example [below](#arch).
-There are also different types of setup scripts for setting up other distributions, see [below](#setting-up-the-wsl-distribution).
+Other images, such as Alpine, Void, Clear and Rocky, require little or no initial configuration before being taken into regular use.

+In addition to the mentioned Arch Linux setup script, there are also some additional convenience scripts for typical, but not necessarily required, set-up tasks.
+Such as for upgrading Debian and Fedora to latest version, or to install bash and some other relevant core tools.
+See [below](#setting-up-the-wsl-distribution).

-The script `arch-install-dev-cpp-python-qt` can be executed after `arch-setup` to install a set of packages relevant for a specific C++, Python and Qt development environment,
+For Arch there are also some even higher level setup scripts, which can be used to quickly set up a development environment.
+The script `arch-install-dev-cpp-python-qt` can be executed after `arch-setup` to install a set of packages relevant for a specific C++, Python and Qt development environment, including:
-including: Git (with LFS), SSL, SSH, GCC, CMake, Ninja, Qt5, Python (with numpy, pylint, pytest, pyside2 and ipython).
+Git (with LFS), SSL, SSH, GCC, CMake, Ninja, Qt5, Python (with numpy, pylint, pytest, pyside2 and ipython).
 Alternatively, the script `arch-install-dev-go` can be to install a set of packages relevant for a different development environment, namely Go (golang), including gcc to be able to compile cgo-based packages.
 It does not install additional Go related support tools (such as delve, guru, goimports), since not all are available as pacman packages, and also they can easily be installed from VSCode when using WSL remoting, or with "go get" command.

 The script `ssh-init` is a script for initializing SSH agent for a shell session.
 It starts an ssh-agent process, if not already running, and adds all identities found